This post may contain affiliate links. Please see my disclosure policy for details.

-The entrance fee for the farm is only 10 rupees, the camera fees is 50 rupees and riding is 100 rupees if you would like to.
+The entrance fee for the farm is only 10 rupees, the camera fee is 50 rupees and the riding is 100 rupees if you would like to.

 It was absolutely gorgeous, but the mum was extremely protective.
 I took so many photos of the little guy I think mama thought I was going to steal him!

 As for the rest of Chushot, it’s pretty much a ghost town!
 But, you’re so close to the mountains and it’s just uncensored viewing territory!